ABOUT

 - Brent Altemose (ALTIH)

-To Pass or Not to Pass a Containment Performance Assessment – Is that the Question?
+To Pass or Not to Pass a Containment Performance Assessment – Is That the Question?

 • Best practices for containment performance assessments include the use of statistical tools or decision rules in the analysis of the data, for good reason.
 Simply “eyeballing” the data compared against a target is often insufficient.